sometheasiekswx/smart-heater-frontend-react/README.md

 First setup **smart-heater-api-flask** and take note of the IP address serving API

+Populate .env following .env.example structure:
-Enter the IP address of smart-heater-api-flask into .env following .env.example structure
+- Enter the IP address and port of smart-heater-api-flask
+- Enter the Key from the IFTTT Webhook site

 ```bash
 yarn install